Memorial Hall, Village Hall, The Institute – whatever we call it, Pant Memorial Hall is the hall for the village and is there for all to use.

 - simple bar area: with serving hatch to main hall and access to our cleaning cupboard.
 USB charging point.

-- store rooms containing 94 chairs, 17 fold up tables plus trolleys.
+- store rooms containing 94 chairs, (including 40 new padded ones) 17 fold up tables plus trolleys.
 Also some child-sized furniture.
 One store room opens directly on to the main room and both can be accessed from the entrance hall.
 No-touch sensor lights in these rooms.

 - outside: 17 space off-street car park with two reserved disabled spaces, small gated play area.